ickc/pixi-kernel-jl/README.md

 ## Notes and limitations

-- The install currently creates a symlink to this repository inside your Jupyter kernels directory.
-Keep this clone around if you want the kernel to remain available.
 - The current approach is specific to Julia.
 The same technique does not directly work for Python kernels (see related projects for Python/R approaches).
 - This repository provides a template and a convenience kernel install; adapt or fork it for project-specific needs.